npm/ansible-nagios/README.md

 * Installs and configures Nagios 4 (not currently available through a PPA).
 * Installs the [Pagerduty integration](https://www.pagerduty.com/docs/guides/nagios-integration-guide/)
-* Support for Sending Notifications via SES
+* Support for sending notifications via [SES](http://github.com/npm/notify-by-ses)
 * Installs NRPE, for performing remote checks.
 * Installs a recent build of nagios-plugins.

 Configuration
 -------------

-To get things up and running on an Ubuntu machine, here's the variables you will need to set:
+To get things up and running on an Ubuntu machine, here are the variables you will need to set:

 ```yaml
 nagios_user: nagiosadmin